Slimefun-Addon-Community/MobCapturer/README.md

   </a>
 </p>

+## :gear: config
+You can change the following settings in `config.yml`:

+- `options.auto-update`: Enable auto update from builds page. (default: `true`)
+- `options.capture-named-mobs`: Allow players to capture mobs with custom names. (default: `true`)
+- `options.ignored-mobs`: The list of mob names that these mobs should not be captured.
+  Note: this list will be ignored when `options.capture-named-mobs` is set to `false`

 ## :headphones: Discord Server
 You can find Slimefun's community on Discord and connect with thousands of other members from the community.<br>
 The Slimefun Addon Community also has its own discord server for any of our projects too!